 Q. WHAT ARE YOUR HOURS OF OPERATION?

 A. The Kennedy Library's Main Research Room and Audiovisual Research Room are open Monday through Friday, 8:30 to 4:30.
 Researchers using the Hemingway Collection are serviced in the Main Research Room.

 Q. DO I NEED TO MAKE AN APPOINTMENT TO VISIT THE ARCHIVES?

-A. Researchers are strongly advised to make appointments prior to coming to the Kennedy Library.
-Please note that researchers wishing to listen to sound recordings in our Audiovisual Research Room are required to make appointments prior to their visit.
+A. All researchers are strongly advised to make appointments prior to coming to the Kennedy Library.
+Audiovisual researchers are required to make appointments prior to their visit.
 Impromptu visitors may be turned away if we are unable to accommodate them.